 Sometimes, the most captivating family portraits are achieved in shorter sessions.
 Extended periods of posing can become tiresome and lead to a sense of inauthenticity.
 Remember, most family members aren't professional models, and the constant smiling and positioning can lead to frustration.
 It's crucial to work in breaks and avoid drawing out the process for too long, ensuring everyone remains comfortable and the smiles stay genuine.

 Kids are smart and they love feeling grown-up and informed.
 Get your children interested and involved by explaining the plans for the day.
 Show them the outfits you have picked out or let them be involved in the clothing selection process.
 Tell them a “professional photographer” is coming over and that’s it’s going to be a lot of fun.
 Convey positivity to minimize the stress of new people and new things that can overwhelm small children.

 Sometimes a little bribery is necessary to make sure things go smoothly during your session.
-If you would like to try an extra incentive to keep your kids calm, pick a reward beforehand that you would be comfortable following-through with after the session is over.
-If your kids like ice cream for example, we can talk about using ice cream as a bargaining tool with the kids when they need to smile more, sit still, or pay attention.
+If you would like to try an extra incentive to keep your kids calm, pick a reward beforehand that you would be comfortable following through with after the session is over.
+If your kids like ice cream, for example, the photographer and adults can talk about using ice cream as a bargaining tool with the kids when they need to smile more, sit still, or pay attention.

 To achieve the best outcomes during the photo session, ensure all family members are well-rested and nourished.
 Adequate sleep is key, and don't overlook the importance of a hearty breakfast or lunch, based on the timing of your shoot.
 While some photographers might offer snacks, it's wise to bring along a few extra treats, especially for younger family members who might need an energy boost.